appcanary/crustacean/README.md

 A sequence of vectors consisting of a symbol corresponding to a field name and either a regex pattern or a function.

 Validators are called on every `create` and `upsert` to validate the contents of a field.
 If the validator is a regex pattern, it must match.
-If it's a function, it takes the potential field value.
-If it's `nil` or `false`, the value is invalid.
+If it's a function, it takes the potential field value and if it returns `nil` or `false`, the value is invalid.

 ## `:computed-fields`

+Computed fields are attributes that are derived from other attributes and not persisted directly to Datomic.
+A computed field will be returned with the entity map as a result of queries.
+For example,

 ```clojure
 (ns models.user